 Average restaurant emission scopes

-Whilst this varies as restaurants' practices and policies are all different the rough percentages and a breakdown of the emissions are given below;
+Whilst this varies as restaurants’ practices and policies are all different, the rough percentages and a breakdown of the emission factors are given below.
+It is important to note that restaurant emissions contribute significantly to global greenhouse gas emissions, highlighting the need for strategies to reduce these emissions, such as sourcing locally and transitioning to renewable energy.

 Scope 1: Between 15-20%

-• Natural gas usage: Roughly 2-5 tonnes of CO2 per year, accounting for about 10-15% of total emissions.
+Natural gas usage: Fossil fuel consumption results in roughly 2-5 tonnes of CO2 per year, accounting for about 10-15% of total emissions and posing significant climate related risks.

 Scope 2: Anywhere from 10-30%